SolidBlock-cn/BRRP/README-en.md

 Refresh the project, and check if this library is normally loaded.
 For example, in IntelliJ IDEA, you can double-click Shift, input `RuntimeResourcePack`.
 If you can find this class, and codes and comments are correctly loaded, you can conclude that the project is correctly loaded.

-And then, in your `fabric.mod.json`, add:
+And then, in your `fabric.mod.json` of your Fabric project, add:

 ```json lines
 {